tarwn/lessthandot-hugo/blogs/content/posts/2008-08-22-how-do-you-check-if-a-temporary-table-ex.md

 END
 ```

-It doesn&#8217;t exist and that is correct since it&#8217;s a local temp table not a global temp table
+It doesn't exist and that is correct since it's a local temp table not a global temp table

-Well let&#8217;s test that statement
+Well let's test that statement

 sql
 --create a global temp table